ondat/documentation/docs/install/airgapped-clusters.md

 > ⚠️  The `kubeSchedulerContainer` version depends on the Kubernetes version your
 > cluster is running.
 In this example v1.21.5.
 Adjust the tag accordingly.

-If you are using an external Etcd, skip step 4.
+If you are using an external Etcd, skip Step 4.

-## 4. (If Etcd in Kubernetes) Retrieve and amend the yaml for Etcd operator and Etcd CR
+## Step 4.
+(If Etcd in Kubernetes) Retrieving and amending the YAML for Etcd operator and Etcd CR

-The yamls for etcd are generated for every release of the product.
-It is best to retrieve the yaml from the machine generated pipeline.
-To do so, the following container prints them on stdout.
+1. The YAMLs for Etcd are generated for every release of the product.
+It is best to retrieve the YAML from the machine generated pipeline.
+To do so, run the following container that prints them on stdout.

-Run locally:
 ```
 ETCD_OPERATOR_VERSION=develop
 docker run   \